7 minutes

 The source.owner can be the user’s public key or account address.

-Data is generally passed into the mappings as Bytes, which if stored directly is returned in the subgraph in a hex
+Data is generally passed into the mappings as Bytes, which if stored directly is returned in the Subgraph in a hex

 format (ex. block and transaction hashes).
 You may want to convert to a base64